pin-wen-wang/cs205final/README.md

 * `mpirka.py`: single text MPI-send-recv parallel implementation of the Rabin-Karp algorithm
 * `RabinKarpEmbarParallel.py`: MPI-master-slave implementation of running the Rabin-Karp algorithm on a corpus of texts - embarassingly parallel method of sending each processor an entire source text file to run the Rabin-Karp algorithm
 * `MRhash_word.py`: Prehashes a source text by word using MapReduce and divides the hashed text into X chunks
+* `MRhash.py`: Obsolete mapper/reducer.
+This file is used because a function defined in it (letsHash) is still relevant to other code.
-* `mpiRK_chunkCorpus.py`: single text parallel implementation of Rabin-Karp algorithm where each process searches for pattern in one chunk of prehashed corpus text.
+* `mpiRK_chunkCorpus.py`: [prehashed corpus] single text parallel implementation of Rabin-Karp algorithm where each process searches for pattern in one chunk of prehashed corpus text.
+* `mpiRK_chunkMultCorpus.py`: [prehashed corpus] multiple texts parallel implementation of Rabin-Karp algorithm where each process searches for pattern in one chunk of prehashed corpus texts.
-* `MasterSlave_chunkCorpus.py`: prehashed corpus (single text) is chunked into small pieces and dynamically distributed to slaves.
+* `MasterSlave_chunkCorpus.py`: [prehashed corpus] single text is chunked into small pieces and dynamically distributed to slaves.
-* `MasterSlave_chunkMultCorpus.py`: prehashed corpus (multiple texts) is chunked into small pieces and dynamically distributed to slaves.
+* `MasterSlave_chunkMultCorpus.py`: [prehashed corpus] multiple texts are individually chunked into small pieces and dynamically distributed to slaves.
 * `regroupText2.py`: Reshapes text into K pieces and hashes text using MRhash_word.py, assuming m identical words=plagiarism [usage: python regroupText2.py Frankenstein K m]

 ### Usage: ###